-A cluster partition is the result of multiple failures in the cluster interconnects such that some or all of the nodes continue to operate, but subsets of nodes cannot communicate with each other (this is sometimes called split-brain syndrome).
-Redundant cluster interconnects prevent partitions from occurring when only a single component has failed.
+A cluster partition is the result of multiple failures in the cluster interconnects.
+Even though cluster interconnects fail, some or all of the nodes continue to operate, but the communication between some cluster nodes remain stopped (this is sometimes called split-brain syndrome).
+Redundant cluster interconnects are effective but not enough for preventing split-brain syndrome.

-Figure 2 shows an example of two breaks in the cluster interconnects in which Node 1 and Node 2 can no longer communicate with each other.
+Figure 2 shows an example of two breaks in the redundant cluster interconnects in which Node 1 and Node 2 can no longer communicate with each other.
 However, both nodes still have access to the SAN.
 Therefore, if recovery actions were taken independently on each node, two instances of an application could be running unaware on the two nodes of the cluster.
 If these instances were to make uncoordinated updates to their data, then data corruption would occur.
 Clearly, this condition cannot be allowed.